griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

     A: Today is December 2, 2023.
     ```

 Notice the highlighted section above.
 This is the `subtask`, where the Agent is using Chain-of-thought to figure out what to do.
-It recognizes the need to use one of activities - in this case `get_current_datetime` to get the result.
+It recognizes the need to use one of its activities - in this case `get_current_datetime` to get the result.

 Take a look at the `Action`: